 To change the height of a hairpin:

 In addition to hairpins, there are cresc. _ _ _ and dim. _ _ _ lines with the same function in the Lines palette.
-You can adjust the text, if desired, in the Text Line Core section of the Inspector.
+Edit the text in the Text Line Details property.

 To turn a hairpin into its equivalent text line: